Calder Foundation

 Following Space: Thaddeus Mosley & Alexander Calder at the Seattle Art Museum

-Curated by Catharina Manchanda, Following Space will pair wood sculptures by Pittsburgh native Thaddeus Mosley with select works by Calder.
-The exhibition will reveal how both artists create a heightened awareness of forms in space and instill the anticipation of change.
+Curated by Catharina Manchanda, Following Space pairs wood sculptures by Pittsburgh native Thaddeus Mosley with select works by Calder.
+The exhibition reveals how both artists create a heightened awareness of forms in space and instill the anticipation of change.

 Calder Around the World